Best Luxury Hotels in Japan | Park Hyatt, Aman, Ritz-Carlton

 Park Hyatt Tokyo

-The iconic property offers 188 rooms starting at ¥250,000 per night (Executive King).
-Signature experience: dining at Kozasa (sushi counter, 3 Michelin stars) or New York Grill & Bar with city views.
+Reopened in December 2025 after a 19-month renovation, the iconic property now offers 171 redesigned rooms starting at ¥250,000 per night (Executive King).
+Signature experiences: kaiseki dining at Kozue (modern Japanese), cocktails at the New York Bar (52nd floor) made famous by Lost in Translation, and French brasserie cuisine at Girandole by Alain Ducasse.
 Club lounge access includes evening cocktails and complimentary snacks.
-The New York Grill rooms feature floor-to-ceiling windows overlooking Mount Fuji on clear days.
+Upper-floor rooms feature floor-to-ceiling windows overlooking Mount Fuji on clear days.

 Best for: First-time luxury visitors, business executives, special anniversaries.